When I Was the Most Beautiful

 When I Was the Most Beautiful (Korean: 내가 가장 예뻤을때) is a 2020 South Korean television series starring Im Soo-hyang, Ji Soo, Ha Seok-jin and Hwang Seung-eon.
-The series tells the story of a woman ceramic artist who falls in love with two brothers.
+The series follows a woman ceramic artist who falls in love with two brothers.
 Produced by May Queen Pictures and RaemongRaein Co.
-Ltd. for MBC, it aired on MBC TV on Wednesdays and Thursdays at 21:30 (KST) time slot from August 19 to October 15, 2020.
+Ltd. for MBC, it aired on MBC TV on Wednesdays and Thursdays at 21:30 (KST) from August 19 to October 15, 2020.

 Synopsis

 The drama tells the story Oh Ye-ji (Im Soo-hyang), an art student who dreams of becoming a ceramic artist.
-She heads to school in Yangpyeong as both a student and a teacher, where she meets brothers Seo Hwan (Ji Soo) and Seo Jin (Ha Seok-jin).
+She heads to a school in Yangpyeong as both a student and a teacher, where she meets brothers Seo Hwan (Ji Soo) and Seo Jin (Ha Seok-jin).
 Hwan, who is Ye-ji's student, falls in love with her and takes her to his father's workshop to confess his feelings.
 However, at the workshop, Ye-ji meets Jin.
 Although Jin is aware of Hwan's feelings toward Ye-ji, he does not hesitate to win over her heart and eventually gets engaged to her.
 Overnight, those who are meant to be each other's strongest supporters end up becoming the worst enemies thanks to a twist of fate.
 Straddling desire and love, the three struggle to figure out what's right during the most beautiful time of their lives.